Custom integration

 API connection check

-• To validate the connection between your server and SuperAnnotate, we will send an empty request body to your server, which should be handled with an HTTP 200 response.
+• To validate the connection between your server and SuperAnnotate, we'll send an empty request body to your server, which should be handled with an HTTP 200 response.

 • The expected timeout should be set to 5 seconds.